OsirianOne71/MQ-Sensors/README2.md

 | SCL            | Clock  | Pin 5   | SCL1      | Purple     |
 | SDA            | Data   | Pin 3   | SDA1      | Grey       |

-The sensor is automatically detected via the I²C bus by the Python script and logs readings alongside the analog data.
+The sensor is automatically detected via the I²C bus using a Python script and logs reading alongside the analog data.

 ## Hardware and wiring diagrams